alanng10/KualaLumpur/Docue/a.md

 Kuala Lumpur has define name.

-The name is "Landeran".
+The name is "Landera".

-Landeran word has meaning.
+Landera word has meaning.

 The meaning is land human city.

-Landeran word has 1 meaning.
+Landera word has 1 meaning.

 The meaning is earth human city.

-Landeran word has 1 meaning.
+Landera word has 1 meaning.

 The meaning is earth human cross center.

-Landeran word has 1 meaning.
+Landera word has 1 meaning.

 The meaning is earth human home center.